 Escotilha: The jangada’s hatch.

-Espeque: A vertical frame located just forward of the steering bench.
-It is made from two posts doweled into the deck and connected above with horizontal braces.
+Espeque: “Stanchion.”
+A frame of branches located just forward of the steering bench.
+It is made from two tall posts doweled to the deck and connected above with horizontal braces.
 A third higher post is lashed to the braces at the center – ending in a Y called the forquilha.
 The espeque has many functions.
-It is used to hold line, fishing tackle, the quimanga, the mast and boom when lowered, and the icebox frame is tied to it.
-Primarily it functions as a frame where the jangadeiros attach their trapeze lines (cabos do espeque), allowing them to use their body weight to counter the tipping force from the sail.
-Directly translated it means “lever”.
+It is used to hold line, fishing tackle, the quimanga (farinha container), the mast and boom when lowered, and the icebox frame is tied to the forward side.
+Carries the espeque lines which the jangadeiros use to hike out on while sailing, to counter the tipping hull.
+The fixed part of a jangada’s sailing trapeze.

-Farinha: A course flour made from cassava (mandioc) root.
+Farinha: A coarse flour made from cassava (mandioc) root.
 A staple of the jangadeiro’s diet.

 Fateixa: A jangada’s anchor.
 It is made from a large stone (or chunk of concrete) held in a birdcage of branches.
 The base of the cage looks like a wooden Christmas tree stand with each end sharpened to a point.
-A hole is drilled through each leg of the base to insert a vertical branch.
-The stone sits on the base surrounded by the four branches, which are lashed together above the stone to hold it tight.
-A loop is made at the lashing for the anchor line.
+A hole is drilled through each leg of the base to insert a vertical branch for the cage.
+The stone sits on the base surrounded by the four branches, which are then lashed together above to hold the rock tight.
+A loop is made where the branches join for the anchor line.

-When used, the anchor is pulled on its side so two of the base legs dig into the sand like a grappling hook.
+When used, the anchor is pulled on its side so two of the legs dig into the sand like a grappling hook.
 It is crude but very effective.
-The only thing more primitive on the beach is a tauaçu, another anchor used on smaller jangadas (called botes).
+The only thing more primitive on the beach is a tauaçu, another rock anchor used for smaller jangadas (called botes).

 Forquilha: The forked top of the espeque’s center post.
-It is used to hold the mast when lowered, and tie the cabos do espeque.
+It is used to hold the mast when lowered, and to attach the cabos do espeque.

 Guinda: The head of a jangada’s mainsail.